 To find out about becoming a volunteer at another Baystate Health location, contact that location directly.

 Volunteers are considered staff and part of our team.
-As such you will need to go through several steps before you are actually able to start volunteering.
-The entire process from time of interview to receiving one’s badge and uniform should take no more than 4 weeks to complete.
+As such, you will need to go through several steps before you are actually able to start volunteering.
+The entire process from time of interview to receiving one’s badge and uniform should take 4-6 weeks to complete.

-* In some cases volunteers will also need to attend a unit specific orientation before starting their assignment.
+* In some cases, volunteers will also need to attend a unit-specific orientation before starting their assignment.
 Volunteers will be notified of this during their initial interview.

 You will receive a badge and uniform at orientation.
 Badges and uniforms are the property of Baystate Medical Center, and must be returned at the end of your volunteer service.